cyberghosts02/cyberscraper/README.md

 ## 🚀 Overview

-`CYBER ALPHA` is a terminal-based hacking & recon toolkit, created for expert-level users with a focus on:
+`CYBER SCRAPER` is a terminal-based hacking & recon toolkit, created for expert-level users with a focus on:

 - Advanced Web Scraping
 - Vulnerability Scanners